 - Honey mustard can be substituted with yellow or dijon mustard, or omitted entirely.

 - Broiling steps are based on how crunchy and cooked your bacon looks.
-If your bacon is already cooked through and crunchy, broiling step can be omitted.
+If your bacon is already cooked through and crunchy, broiling step can be skipped.

 - If you're concerned about toothpicks burning in the oven, soak them in water for 20 minutes before assembling your bites.
 The added moisture helps prevent the wood from burning in the oven.